awsdocs/amazon-mq-developer-guide/doc_source/broker.md

 + A *single\-instance broker* is comprised of one *broker* in one Availability Zone\.
 The broker communicates with your application and with an AWS storage location\.

 + An *active/standby broker for high availability* is comprised of two *brokers* in two different Availability Zones, configured in a *redundant pair*\.
-These brokers communicate with your application, and with a shared storage location\.
+These brokers communicate synchronously with your application, and with a shared storage location\.

 For more information, see [Amazon MQ Broker Architecture](amazon-mq-broker-architecture.md)\.